habazut/WiThrottleProtocol/README.md

 ```
 void receivedWebPort(int port)
 ```
-Indicates that the WiThrottle is running an auxiliary web server on the given TCP port (at the same address).
+Indicates that the WiThrottle prototocol server is running an auxiliary web server on the given TCP port (at the same address).

 ```